 As such, Scotland and Ireland are inherently and unavoidably interconnected.
 This conference seeks to explore these relationships.

-This conference has been partly funded by the Royal Historical Society.
+This conference has been partly funded by the Royal Historical Society and the St Andrews Institute of Scottish Historical Research.